astorDev/Astor.Logging/docs/json-logs.md

 }
 ```

 So now, we don't just get the nested objects.
-We also made our significantly more minimalistic, hence the `Mini` in the name.
+We also made our logs significantly more minimalistic, hence the `Mini` in the name.
 But what if we need some metadata?
 Let's use `IncludeAll` in the logger configuration.
 Also, notice that the logger using a camel case by default.
 This can also be configured with `SetNamingPolicy`.
 Let's use `JsonNamingPolicy.KebabCaseLower` just for fun.
 And finally, let's `Indent` this thing.
 So here's the code we got:

 ```csharp
     .AddLogging(l => l.AddMiniJsonConsole(j =>